A gastroscopy is a test that looks at the inside of your food pipe (oesophagus), stomach and the first part of your small intestine (small bowel).

 It takes a few minutes for your throat to go numb.
 Your endoscopist passes the gastroscope into your mouth and down your throat to the oesophagus.
 The tube is slightly bigger than a pen and will be uncomfortable but shouldn’t be painful.

 They ask you to swallow as the tube goes down.
 They can see the images from the gastroscope on a television screen.
 They may put a small amount of air into the tube to help them see your oesophagus, stomach and duodenum.
+This might make you feel like burping.

 Your endoscopist takes samples (biopsies) through the gastroscope of any abnormal areas.
 This shouldn’t be painful.